sw3n/krabhook/README.md

 # What does it do?

-This JavaScript code is part of a server application that uses the Socket.IO library to handle real-time, bidirectional, and event-based communication.
+This JavaScript code is for a server application that uses the Express.js framework, along with several other modules: body-parser, cors, and http.
+It also imports a custom module named socketHandler.

+In socketHandler we use the Socket.IO library to handle real-time, bidirectional, and event-based communication.
 It also uses the axios library to make HTTP requests and a custom module named jwtGeneration.

 The initSocket function is exported from this module.
 It takes two arguments: an HTTP server and a map of customer numbers to socket IDs.